-The notification shall include the rationale for such determination and the procedures and permissible bases for the complainant and respondent to appeal, if applicable.
+- 1. Findings of fact supporting the rationale for such determination - 2.
+The district's and the procedures and permissible bases for the complainant and respondent to appeal, if applicable.

-The written decision shall be issued within 45 days after the investigation is completed, unless such time is extended in accordance with this administrative regulation.
+Appeals The written decision shall be issued within 60 days after the investigation is completed, unless such time is extended in accordance with this administrative regulation.